-- The candidate block header and the nonce (a guess for the hash puzzle solution) are used to select a random subset of the DAG. - The DAG subset, the header, and the nonce are all hashed together. - If the output meets the network difficulty, a valid solution has been found. - Other miners can verify the work by retrieving only the relevant parts of the DAG and perform one hash operation. - Current plan is to move to proof-of-stake soon (?) - The new protocol is called Casper. - The timeline has been pushed several times. - This is part of an upgrade known as Ethereum 2.0
+- The candidate block header and the nonce (a guess for the hash puzzle solution) are used to select a random subset of the DAG. - The DAG subset, the header, and the nonce are all hashed together. - If the output meets the network difficulty, then a valid solution has been found. - Other miners can verify the work by retrieving only the relevant parts of the DAG and perform one hash operation. - Recently, Ethereum moved to proof-of-stake - The new protocol is called Casper. - The timeline has been pushed many many time for many years. - This is part of an upgrade known as Ethereum 2.0 - We will study proof-of-stake later.